cvs-health/testaro/README.md

 Testaro launches and controls web browsers, performing operations, conducting tests, and recording results.

-Testaro is designed to be a workstation-based agent, because many of the tests performed by Testaro simulate the use of a web browser on a workstation.
-Testaro can be installed under a MacOS, Windows, Debian, or Ubuntu operating system.
+Testaro was designed to be a workstation-based agent, because many of the tests performed by Testaro simulate the use of a web browser on a workstation.
+However, Testaro can be installed under a MacOS, Windows, Debian, or Ubuntu operating system.
+Results of installing it on servers have not yet been reported.

 Testaro accepts _jobs_, performs them, and returns _reports_.

-Other software, located on any server or on the same workstation, can make use of Testaro, performing functions such as:
+Other software, located on the same or a different host, can make use of Testaro, performing functions such as:
 - Job preparation
 - Converting user specifications into jobs
 - Job scheduling